dsgandurra/cyberfeedbites/README.md

 ## Sample OPML File

 The repository includes a sample OPML file (`cyberfeedbites/data/rss_sources/cybersecnews-sources.opml`) containing a curated list of relevant RSS sources.
-You can edit this file to add or remove RSS feed URLs according to your preferences or use a custom OPML file by passing its path via the `--opml` option.
+You can edit this file to add or remove RSS feed URLs according to your preferences or use a custom OPML file by passing its path via the `--opml-filename` option.

 ## OPML File Structure

 CyberFeedBites expects **each OPML file to include only one top-level `<outline>` element** (i.e., one section or feed group, e.g., `<outline text="Cybersecurity News" title="Cybersecurity News Feeds" category="Cybersecurity News">`).
 Based on this, the program generates report files (HTML, JSON, CSV) using the top-level outline's `category` attribute (or `text`, if missing) as the filename prefix.
 If multiple top-level outlines are present in one OPML file, only the first will be processed; others will be ignored.
 Hence, to organise feeds into multiple categories or sections, split them into separate OPML files—one per category—and run CyberFeedBites separately for each.
 This keeps the program simple and avoids handling multiple output files or combined reports, while allowing different look-back periods for different categories or sections.

+**Important:** CyberFeedBites expects **only one top-level `<outline>` element per OPML file**.
+The program uses the `category` attribute (or `text` if missing) of this top-level outline for filenames.
+If multiple top-level outlines exist, only the first is processed; others are ignored.

 ## Customisation

 - The `MAX_DAYS_BACK` parameter in `config.py` limits the maximum number of days allowed as input to prevent fetching an excessive number of RSS entries.
 You can increase this limit by editing the variable in `config.py`.
 - You can also add or remove RSS feed sources by editing the `cybersecnews-sources.opml` file.
 Alternatively, you can use a different OPML file as parameter, allowing multiple feed sets to be maintained separately.
 - CyberFeedBites generates HTML output based on a template located in the `data/templates` folder.
 The template also includes `sorttable.js` to enable sortable tables.
 You can modify `template.html` and the accompanying `style.css` for customisation.
 If you choose a different directory to store the HTML reports, ensure the style CSS and `sorttable.js` references are updated accordingly.
+- The HTML output can include channel images if `--html-img` is enabled.
+By default, images are not included.
+- The HTML template (`data/templates/template.html`) can be customised along with `style.css` and `sorttable.js`.
+Ensure references remain correct if the output folder is changed.

+### Caching Behaviour

+- Cached feed data is stored in `data/cache`.
+- `--ignore-cache`: always fetch feeds from the web, ignoring cache.
+- `--no-conditional-cache`: use cached feed without sending HTTP conditional headers (If-Modified-Since / ETag).

 ## License